 No AI in email: Artificial Intelligence will not fix the email problem.
 Here is why.

-Tutanota will not add AI functionality - first for privacy reasons, second because it will not make email better.
+Tutanota will not add cloud-based AI functionality - mainly for privacy reasons, but there's also doubt whether AI will make email better.

 AI for email